Rahul0911/Rahul0911/README.md

 -->

-<h1 align="center">Hi there 👋, I'm Rahul</h1>
+<h1 align="left">Hi there 👋, I'm Rahul</h1>
-<h3 align="center">I am a Machine Learning Engineer based in Toronto.
+<h3 align="left">I am a Machine Learning Engineer based in Toronto.
 I come with a bachelor's degree in Electronics and Communicaitons Engineering and a recent post graduate degree in Applied AI Solutions Development. frontend developer from India</h3>

 - 🔭 I’m currently working on **a Computer Vision Solution for my workplace to enhance productivity.**